Average Registered Nurse Salary in Pueblo

 What does registered nurse salary actually cost in Pueblo?
 For this smaller city of 112,000 residents, registered nurse salary lands right near the national average — within a few percentage points of what most Americans pay.
 The city's economy — built on a border-economy market where cross-cultural commerce and affordable labor create unique pricing dynamics — shapes local pricing in ways that national averages don't capture.
 Here's what the data shows and what it means for your wallet.

 Pueblo sits within a housing market where the American Dream of owning a home is still financially realistic.
 Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.
 Meanwhile, national parks within driving distance and a population that would rather spend Saturday on a trail than in a mall.
-For registered nurse salary specifically, the local market reflects a price-competitive market where providers work harder for each customer.
+For registered nurse salary specifically, the local market reflects a price-competitive market where local businesses work harder for each customer.

 What Matters Most